by Djidiouf /@ashenquarter

 In a campaign:

-Winning is less important than what your gang becomes.
+Winning a campaign is less important than what your gang becomes.
 The sooner you embrace the narrative nature of the game, the more comfortable you will be with how badly things can sometimes go.

 Necromunda is not a tightly balanced competitive game.
 It is a narrative skirmish system.